Tselmeg-C/Churn_prediction_Udacity_Capstone/README.md

 From this point on, AWS will charge you for running your EMR cluster.

+**For those who want to challenge yourselves, you could start with the starter code instead of referring to my code**

 **Starter Code**

 Below, you'll find starter code to create a spark session and read in the full 12 GB dataset.
 You can use the following link to access the public dataset: